AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integration-adobe-analytics-ims.md

    [https://developer.adobe.com/console/projects](https://developer.adobe.com/console/projects)

-1. Any projects that you have will be shown.
+1. Any projects that you have are shown.
 Select **Create New Project** - the location and usage will depend on:

-   * If you do not have any project yet, **Create new project** will be center, bottom.
+   * If you do not have any project yet, **Create new project** is center, bottom.
      ![Create New Project - First Project](assets/integration-analytics-ims-02.png)
-   * If you already have existing projects these will be listed and **Create new project** will be top right.
+   * If you already have existing projects, these are listed and **Create new project** is top right.
      ![Create New Project - Multiple Projects](assets/integration-analytics-ims-03.png)